shannonZHONG/Stock-FX-Tracking-and-Prediction/README.md

 This project builds models to track and predict stock prices and exchange rates.
 The focus is on capturing trends and evaluating prediction accuracy on unseen data.

-Implementation details and code are not publicly shared; this site presents the methodology, results, and key figures.
+Part of implementation details and code are publicly shared; this site presents the methodology, results, key figures, and code .

 ## Data & Setup